Clean Rivers start with you.

 Coordinate volunteers to pick up trash and recyclables.
 Trash cleanups raise awareness about water pollution and create opportunities for the public to make a difference.

 On the third Saturday of September, we gather for our annual Russian River Watershed Cleanup.
 In 2019, we had a total of 452 volunteers that collectively removed 31,899 lbs of garbage over a single day.
-For COVID-19 safety reasons, we won’t be gathering in large groups this year.
-Instead, we’ll form solo and small group cleanups all month long.
+In 2020, For COVID-19 safety reasons, we formed solo and small group cleanups all month long.
 In 2019, we had a total of 452 volunteers that collectively removed 31,899 lbs of garbage.